rohan-kulkarni-25/aijobsage/Readme.md

 # AIJobSaga

 Craft personalized applications & gain AI-powered insights to land your dream job.
+Elevate your job application strategy with personalized approaches that highlight your skills and experiences.
+Leverage AI-powered insights to gain a deeper understanding of employer preferences and market trends, ensuring each application is finely tuned for success.
+Step confidently towards your dream job with precision and clarity in every interaction.

 ## Table of Contents